 Some people live with tinnitus, which is a persistent ringing in the ears.
 Tinnitus may be a symptom of TMJ.

 People with a dysfunction of the temporomandibular joint in the jaw can experience intense pain.

-Researchers suggest that people could try progressive muscle relaxation alongside other traditional medical treatments to reduce pain.
+Researchers suggest that people could try progressive muscle relaxation alongside other traditional medical treatments to

 Doctors may recommend relaxation techniques because they consider them to be generally safe.

 However, some people may experience side effects, including increased anxiety, intrusive thoughts, or fears of losing control.

 Research suggests that relaxation techniques may help reduce anxiety in some people.
 However, it may not be the best strategy to help people with generalized anxiety disorder or major depression.

 Researchers studied the effects of cognitive-behavioral therapy (CBT) and relaxation on anxiety.

 It is important to remember that relaxation techniques require practice before they become effective, so a person should not expect them to work immediately.

 Depression and anxiety are conditions that require medical attention.